adhd paralysis

 This post was all about ADHD as a woman!

-I completely understand how different women with ADHD are perceived than men and that can be so frustrating.
+I completely understand how different women with ADHD are perceived from men, and that can be so frustrating.

 Remember that brain health is ADHD health, so work on challenging your brain and feeding it all sorts of nutrients.